usdaud/algotradinglib.github.io/en/pedia/q/quarterly_financial_reports.md

 ## Importance in Algorithmic Trading

 ### Market Sentiment Analysis
 Quarterly financial reports are pivotal in shaping market sentiment.
 Analysts, traders, and investors scrutinize these documents to gauge a company's performance and future prospects.
-Natural Language Processing (NLP) algorithms within the sphere of [algorithmic trading](../a/algorithmic_trading.md) can parse the textual content of these reports, extracting sentiment and key information that influence trading decisions.
+[Natural Language Processing](../n/natural_language_processing_(nlp)_in_trading.md) (NLP) algorithms within the sphere of [algorithmic trading](../a/algorithmic_trading.md) can parse the textual content of these reports, extracting sentiment and key information that influence trading decisions.

 ### Volatility Prediction
 [Earnings announcements](../e/earnings_announcements.md) often induce significant market volatility.
 High-frequency trading (HFT) strategies leverage this volatility by executing rapid trades based on the content of quarterly reports.
-[Predictive modeling](../p/predictive_modeling.md), using machine learning algorithms, assesses factors like Earnings Per Share (EPS), revenue growth, and profit margins to trigger buy or sell orders.
+[Predictive modeling](../p/predictive_modeling.md), using machine [learning algorithms](../l/learning_algorithms_in_trading.md), assesses factors like Earnings Per Share (EPS), revenue growth, and [profit margins](../p/profit_margins_in_trading.md) to trigger buy or sell orders.

 ### Fundamental Analysis
 [Algorithmic trading](../a/algorithmic_trading.md) systems also incorporate [fundamental analysis](../f/fundamental_analysis.md) by evaluating financial metrics from quarterly reports.
 Ratios such as the Price-to-Earnings (P/E) ratio, Return on Equity (ROE), and Debt-to-Equity ratio are computed and compared against industry benchmarks to evaluate a stock's intrinsic value.